 - The effects of gum chewing on memorization and recall are at the moment too inconsistent to paint a clear picture.

 Overall, the review concludes that chewing gum may have some beneficial cognitive effects.
-These effects most likely consist of increasing short-term alertness and reaction times, while potentially also reducing long-term and chronic stress.
+These effects most likely consist of increasing short-term alertness and improving reaction times, while potentially also reducing long-term and chronic stress.

-As such, while gum-chewing shouldn’t be treated as a magical solution to anxiety, it can be considered a small psychological trick, which can help you concentrate a bit better.
+As such, while gum-chewing shouldn’t be treated as a magical solution to anxiety, it can be considered a small psychological trick, which can help you concentrate better, and potentially also alleviate some anxiety.

 Summary and conclusions